Settings

 The creation of an access-token has to follow certain rules and you must be sure, that you understand these, or the fields may not work.

-First, you need to click on Create Saferpay Fields Access Token.
+First, you need to click on Create Access Token on the top right of the table.

 This will open up this dialogue, where you have to select and fill in the Terminal, a Description and the Source URL(s).